Dispatch Overview

 Dispatches are signals from the Leap platform about a grid event.
-A dispatch event is a request for an individual meter or group of meters to curtail (or export in some cases) energy during a defined time period.
+These dispatch events are requests for a meter or group of meters to curtail (or export in some cases) energy during a defined time period.
 A Leap dispatch notification could contain one or many of these unique dispatch events within it.

-Responding to dispatches in a timely and consistent manner is essential to achieving high performance during grid events and maximizing revenue potential.
+Responding to dispatches in a timely and consistent manner is essential to achieving high performance during grid events and maximizing revenue.
+A important part of this is automating the process of receiving and scheduling events so your customer's devices take appropriate action at the right time.

-Dispatch automation with Leap enables you to integrate once and scale to all available markets and programs.
-While there may be some differences between programs, Leap simplifies implementation by providing a common dispatch notification structure so that your event processing logic can be leveraged across all markets and programs.
+Leap's webhooks and APIs enable you to integrate once and scale to all available markets and programs.
+While there may be some nuances between programs, Leap simplifies the integration by providing a common dispatch notification structure so that your event processing logic can be program-agnostic and leveraged across all markets and programs.

 A dispatch has two top-level components: